President of Mauritius: Election

-According to the Chapter IV Section 28 of the Constitution of Mauritius, the president shall be elected by the National Assembly on a motion made by the prime minister and supported by the votes of a majority of all the members Assembly.
-The term of office is 5 years and the president shall be eligible for re-election.
+According to Chapter IV Section 28 of the Constitution of Mauritius, the president shall be elected by the National Assembly on a motion made by the prime minister and supported by the votes of a majority of all the members Assembly.
+The term of office is 5 years.
 The motion shall not be the subject matter of any debate in the Assembly.
 The office of the president shall become vacant after the expiry of his term of office, where he dies or resigns his office by writing addressed to the Assembly and delivered to the speaker or where he is removed or suspended from office under section 30 of the Constitution.
 After the expiry of his term, the president shall continue to hold office until another person assumes office as president.
 When the office of president is vacant, or the president is absent from Mauritius or is for any other reason unable to perform the functions of his office, those functions shall be performed by the vice president, if there is no vice president, one should be elected and allowed to perform the functions of the president by the chief justice.

+As of 2021, there is a two-term limit for the president in the Constitution of Mauritius.
+The first president for whom the term limits applied was Cassam Uteem in 2002.

 Oath of office

-A person elected to the office of president shall, before assuming his functions, take and subscribe the appropriate oath as set out in the Third Schedule of the Constitution of Mauritius.
+A person elected to the office of president shall, before assuming his functions, take and subscribe to the appropriate oath as set out in the Third Schedule of the Constitution of Mauritius.
 The oath shall be administered by the chief justice.